anonymort/Whistle/README.md

 ## Security

-For security vulnerabilities, please email security@whistlelite.nhs.uk instead of using the issue tracker.
+For security vulnerabilities, please email security@dauk.org instead of using the issue tracker.

 ## Support

 - **Documentation**: See the `/docs` directory for detailed guides
 - **Issues**: Use GitHub Issues for bug reports and feature requests
-- **NHS Support**: Contact your local NHS Digital team for deployment assistance
+- **DAUK Support**: Contact the Doctors' Association UK for deployment assistance

 ---

-**WhistleLite** - Empowering safe, anonymous reporting in healthcare environments.
+**Whistle** - Empowering safe, anonymous reporting in healthcare environments.